AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - Errors 5xx server error (internal server processng error)

 ### Hashrate
 Most pools offer statistic informations, in form of graphs or by API calls, about the calculated hashrate expressed by the miner while miners like to compare this data with the hashrate they read on their devices.
-Communication about parties of these informations have never been coded in Stratum and most pools adopt the method from getWork named `eth_submitHashrate`
+Communication about parties of these informations have never been coded in Stratum and most pools adopt the method from getWork named `eth_submitHashrate`.
 In this document we propose an official implementation of the `mining.hashrate` request.
 This method behaves differently when issued from client or from server.
 #### Client communicates it's hashrate to server.